 An electrocardiogram (ECG) may be performed to measure the electrical activity of the heart and allow accurate determination of both heart rate and rhythm.
 Any abnormal rhythms (arrhythmias or dysrhythmias) can be detected and evaluated.
-The presence of abnormal heart rhythm helps your veterinarian determine the prognosis for your pet's condition.
+The presence of an abnormal heart rhythm helps your veterinarian determine the prognosis for your pet's condition.

 Ultrasound examination (echocardiogram) utilizes sound waves to evaluate the heart's contractions and to measure the amount of blood pumped by the heart.
-This test is the most useful one to assess the heart's function, and serial (repeated) examinations are recommended to chart the progress of disease and the response to treatment.
+This test is the most useful one to assess the heart's function, and serial (repeated) examinations are recommended to chart the progress of mitral valve disease and the response to treatment.

 The combination of all of these tests gives the best evaluation of the dog and its heart function.

 Is there treatment for a leaky mitral valve and heart failure?